-Just because a pair of eyeglasses looks great on display in an optical store doesn't mean it will fit well, feel comfortable and look great on you.
+Just because a pair of glasses looks great on display in an optometrist's practice, doesn't mean it will fit well, feel comfortable and look great on you.

-There are many different eyeglass sizes and your frames should be fitted by a skilled optician to ensure the best fit, comfort and appearance.
+There are many different spectacle sizes and your frames should be fitted by a skilled optometrist or optical dispenser to ensure the best fit, comfort and appearance.

-Eyeglass sizes typically are stamped on the inside of the temples of the frames to help you select the best-fitting glasses for your head size and facial features.
-(Read more about eyeglass frame sizes.)
+Spectacle sizes typically are stamped on the inside of the temples of the frames to help you select the best-fitting glasses for your head size and facial features.

-Generally, the best eyeglass sizes will result in the following fitting characteristics:
+Generally, the best spectacle sizes will result in the following fitting characteristics:

-Your eyes are centered (or nearly centered) in the lens opening of the frame.
+Your eyes are centred (or nearly centred) in the lens opening of the frame.

 The weight of the frame is evenly distributed across the bridge of your nose (or equally distributed onto the two nose pads of the frame).